bradleypeabody/fulltext/README.md

 * Will likely need some sort of "stop word" functionality.

-* Wordize(), Indexize() and the scoring aggregation logic should be extracted to callback functions with the existing functionality as default.
+* ~~Wordize(), IndexizeWord()~~ and the scoring aggregation logic should be extracted to callback functions with the existing functionality as default.

 * If there is some decent b-tree disk storage that is portable then it would be worth looking at using that instead of CDB and implementing LIKE-style matching.
 As it is, CDB is quite efficient, but it is a hash index.